Assessments.

 4. Spiral

-Spiral refers to the spiral of the spine.
-When we look at your spiral we are not looking for the biggest range of motion but for how well you can use your individual range of motion.
+Spiral refers to the rotation of the spine.
+When it comes to spiraled movements, we are not looking for the biggest range of motion but how well you can use your individual range of motion.

 Our ideal dancer can spiral the spine in both directions, on either foot, without changing where their hips are facing.
 They can then use this spiral to create a pivot of the lower body.
 When dancing, the spiral in their body is always active and responsive to the situation, spiraling towards their partner.